-SILBA conducted quarterly Claim and Loss Control Committee meetings in 2008, to which all SILBA members were invited and encouraged to attend.
-These meetings dealt with group and member safety activities and the progress members were making at controlling their incidents.
-Specific claims were also a point of discussion so members were aware of outstanding claims and the measures taken to resolve them.
-"Round Table Discussions", which began in 2006 and continued in 2008, helped members identify best practices in the group and discuss the steps necessary to implement in their own companies.
-Measures that did not work were also identified and discussed so the complications of the issue were clear to everyone.
+In 2009 and 2010, as in prior years, SILBA held quarterly Claim and Loss Control Committee meetings to which all SILBA members were invited and encouraged to attend.
+"Round Table Discussions", which have been in place for four years, continue to help members identify best practices in the group and discuss the steps necessary to implement in their own companies.
 This process of sharing has proven to be beneficial to all and has strengthened the group.
-Forklift truck safety and safe lifting techniques were two of the main topics addressed in 2008.
+Accident investigation, near-miss reporting and unsafe acts were some of the topics discussed in 2009 and 2010.